 Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
 Instruct patients to seek immediate emergency help if these occur [see Contraindications (4) and Warnings and Precautions (5.7)].

-Advise patients to stop diclofenac sodium/misoprostol immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [see Warnings and Precautions (5.9)].
+Advise patients to stop taking diclofenac sodium/misoprostol immediately if they develop any type of rash or fever and contact their healthcare provider as soon as possible [see Warnings and Precautions (5.9, 5.10)].

 Avoid Concomitant Use of NSAIDs